 If you are making a first-aid kit for your car, it might also be a good idea to include items such as a blanket, a flashlight (and extra batteries), bottled water, and some granola bars or trail mix.
 These items can come in handy if you get stuck in your car during bad weather.
 Be sure to check the supplies often and replace anything that has expired.

 - Choose containers that are durable, easy to carry, and simple to open.
+(Plastic tackle boxes or craft storage boxes make great containers!)

 - Use plastic sandwich bags to compartmentalize and keep items separate.

-- Make sure everyone in the family knows where the kit is kept; you may the one that needs help!
+- Make sure everyone in the family knows where the kit is kept.
+(You may the one that needs help!)

-- Store home kits in the kitchen, as opposed to the bathroom where the humidity is higher and can shorten the shelf life of the items inside.
+- Store home kits in the kitchen.
+(As opposed to the bathroom where the humidity is higher and can shorten the shelf life of the items inside.)

 - Include an emergency contact sheet with names and phone numbers for personal physicians, as well as emergency services and poison control.